Working Memory Rehab

 Visual working memory is responsible for retaining visual shapes and colours.
 Spatial memory is responsible for information about locations and movement.
 Visual spatial working memory…

-- uses a kind of visual sketchpad of the brain.
-It allows you to envision something, to keep it in your “mind’s eye.”
+- Allows you to envision something, to keep it in your “mind’s eye.”
 Students use this skill to do mental math by remembering patterns, images and sequences of events.